Sailing Day Trips

 When taking a sailing day trip from Phuket with one of our yachts, you have a skilled crew at hand that recognizes that you are an individual with distinct wishes.
 Let the professionals at Catamaran Thailand design the journey on board and the stops along the way according to your idea of a picture-perfect holiday.

-To help you get a head start, here are 5 day trips that are some of our guests’ favorites:
+To help you get a head start, here are 5 of the best sailing day trips that are our guests’ favorites:

 Koh Phi Phi